Canker in Chickens

 The parasite that causes canker is the protozoa Trichomonas gallinae, a microscopic single-celled intruder that’s neither a virus nor a bacterium.
 The same parasite affects many wild birds, including pigeons, finches, parrots, hawks, and eagles.

-The severity of the disease varies a lot with the strain of the parasite.
-Recovered birds may still carry the parasite but can't get reinfected.
+The severity of the disease fluctuates considerably based on the parasite strain and the infected birds’ age or immune status.
+Recovered birds may still carry the parasite but can’t get reinfected.

 Symptoms of canker in chickens